zellwk/zellwk.com/src/posts/2020-02-19-learn-javascript-portal-design-2.md

 ### Login states

 When a user clicks the submit button, I log them into the course with JavaScript.
-(Read more about the [login process]() here).
+(Read more about the [login process][6] here).
 This can take a while if they're on a slow connection.

 I wanted to give users feedback that they're logging into the course.
 The simplest way to do this is to add a status message that says "Logging in".
 I decided to add this status message to the bottom of the form.